 Lastly, a light set of dumbbells will help to train the smaller, naturally weaker muscles in your body.

 Your biceps need intense training with a light weight and high reps in order to grow.
 Some of the best dumbbell bicep exercises for building size are the hammer curl, concentration curl, and the seated incline curl.
 For your shoulders, the side-delts will not grow unless you train them directly with a light weight.
 This is where the dumbbell lateral raise is essential.
-Your triceps can also be worked with light dumbbells, with exercises like the tricep kickback, and the single-arm overhead extension.
+Your triceps can also be worked with light dumbbells, with exercises like the triceps kickback, and the single-arm overhead extension.

 How to Choose the Right Dumbbell Weight